What is a 1031 Exchange?

 What a 1031 exchange does

 In a typical sale, an investor may owe capital gains tax on the profit from the property, and there may also be depreciation recapture taxes to consider.
 In a 1031 exchange, those taxes are generally deferred if the transaction is structured properly and all IRS requirements are met.
-That can leave more of the sale proceeds available to reinvest in the next property.
+That can leave more of the sale proceeds available to reinvest in the next property, allowing for a larger acquisition, a different asset mix, or stronger income potential depending on the strategy.

 Which properties qualify

 Section 1031 now applies only to real property held for investment or for productive use in a trade or business.
-That means rental properties, commercial properties, and other investment real estate may qualify.
+Rental properties, commercial properties, and other investment real estate may qualify.
 A primary residence generally does not qualify, and property held primarily for sale typically does not qualify either.
-In broad terms, most U.S. real estate held for business or investment is considered “like kind” to other U.S. real estate held for business or investment, even if the properties differ in type or quality.
+In broad terms, most U.S. real estate held for business or investment is considered like-kind to other U.S. real estate held for business or investment, even if the properties differ in type or quality.

 How the process works